 OPTION A (as a floating holiday): We can count eleven new moons from the last summer solstice and use that as an anchor for each year’s dates.
 In 2020, the Trial of Socrates can be commemorated on April 24th and the Death of Socrates can be commemorated on May 24th.
 In the future, the dates will keep changing (as with many religious calendars) but they will stay within April, May, or June.

 A fixed date (Option B), on the other hand, is simple and easy for everyone to use.
 It will help them plan for the commemoration in the future and they won’t have to depend on others.
 The fixed date involves just as much guesswork.
-The eleventh new moon after the 400 BCE summer solstice occurred on April 24th, 399 BCE at 4:25am.
-I’m guessing that the Athenians would anticipate the new moon and start Thargelion on that day (April 24th) and Socrates would be tried on April 25th and then executed on May 25th… The potential drawback to using these fixed dates is that Marcus Aurelius’s birthday is on April 26th and the two holidays may be conflated in the future.
+The eleventh new moon after the 400 BCE summer solstice occurred on April 13th, 399 BCE at 7:33pm.
+I’m guessing that the Athenians would observe the new moon and start Thargelion on the very next day (April 14th) and Socrates would be tried on April 15th and then executed on May 15th.

 I suggested to James and the West Coast Stoa that we go with Option A for now, so if you order the Stoic 2020 calendar, you will see the “Trial of Socrates (floating)” and the “Death of Socrates (floating)” in their respective 2020 dates… BUT… I think the Stoic community needs to have a discussion about this so we can focus more on the actual commemoration of one of the most influential figures in the history of philosophy.
 We can read and reflect upon Xenophon’s “Apology” and Plato’s “Apology,” “Crito,” and the death scene of his “Phaedo” as a community.